gamingfedor-dev/team-lead-harness/README.md

 A Claude Code workspace for one person running a virtual engineering team.

 I built this over four months.
 Three production codebases: React, Angular, and a C++/Qt UAV ground control app.
-Five colleagues picked it up after seeing it work.
 This repo is the sanitized version.

 <p align="center">
   <img src="demo.gif" alt="Investigator persona running in a fresh Claude Code session — auditing the kit's own setup in a test deployment and writing a structured analysis to the vault" width="900">